dartmouth-cs52-19S/project-boost-mobile/README.md

 - Move your Podfile you moved earlier into `project-boost-mobile/ios/Podfile`
 - Run `pod install` then `pod update` in the `project-boost-mobile/ios` directory
 - Run `yarn` in the `project-boost-mobile/` directory
-- Proceed to follow steps in Running Dev Environment for further instrcution
+- Proceed to follow steps in Running Dev Environment for further instruction

 ## 🚀 Deployment